 Create, edit, or save an Advanced Find search

-Find the records you want in Dynamics 365 for Customer Engagement by using the Advanced Find command.
+Find the records you want in Dynamics 365 Customer Engagement (on-premises) by using the Advanced Find command.
 You can also use Advanced Find to prepare data for export to Office Excel so that you analyze, summarize, or aggregate data, or create PivotTables to view your data from different perspectives.

 Go to Advanced Find.

 In the Look for list, select a record type.

 Select Select to define search criteria: field (for example, Account Name or City), the query relational operator (Part of an expression (for example "is equal to" or "contains") that defines how a specified attribute should be compared with a value.), and the values to locate (for example, "Seattle" or "Email").